Children's Readings

 When the food came, James, the waiter, made a joke worse than his father, and they all groaned.
 But, the food smelt so good, that his joke didn't matter.
 Eddied and his parents thanked their waiter and got down to the serious business of eating.

 After the dinner, James had the table cleared and brought a special ice cream cake with a single candle light.
 The waiter presented it to Eddie's mother and whispered, "Don't worry, we won't sing 'Happy Birthday' and embarrass you."
-That, of course didn't stop Eddie's father from singing and embarrassing his mother.
+That, of course, that didn't stop Eddie's father from singing and embarrassing his mother.
 Eddie joined in the singing.
 And all the people sitting at the tables surrounding the family began to applaud.
 Eddie's mother turned red, but she still smiled and blew out the candle.

 At the end of the evening, Eddie saw his father leave a lot of money lying on the table as they began to leave.
 "Dad, you left your money on the table.
 Someone might steal it," Eddie told his father.
 "Eddie, that's the tip for the waiter," his dad replied.
 "James gets that money?"
 Eddie asked.
 At that point, Eddie's dad pointed out the person that had taken their order, brought the warm, delicious food quickly, and had kept the drinks full.
 And that person had done it so well, Eddie barely noticed him around.
 After his father was finished, Eddie remarked: "James, the waiter was really good, wasn't he, Dad?"
 "Yes he was, Eddie," his dad replied.
-"That's why I gave his a big tip."
+"That's why I gave him a big tip."

 The person who orders a meal likes to think they are in charge in the restaurant.
 But, in reality, the waiter or waitress is.
 They control when and how the food is served; they control when and how the table will be cleaned.
 But how much money the waiter or waitress makes depends on how nice they are and how well they do their job.

 In the gospel today, Jesus tells us that a good leader is not the person who gives the orders.
 It is the person who works like a good waiter or waitress, those who serve tables.
 A good leader is one who treats people with respect, who is courteous, and who helps others.
-Jesus was a leader served others, even dying for them.
+Jesus was a leader who served others, even dying for them.

 Closing Question: Who do you know that likes to help others?
 What makes them a good leader?